Wild-St. Louis game recap

 STAR TRIBUNE’S THREE STARS

-3. Mats Zuccarello, Wild: The winger registered his first goal with the Wild.
+2. Mats Zuccarello, Wild: The winger scored his second goal in as many games.

+3. Sammy Blais, Blues: The winger tied it at 3 in the third period.

 BY THE NUMBERS